hustcer/nushell.github.io/.ebook-pub/commands/export-env.md

 ## Parameters

-- `block`: the block to run to set the environment
+- `block`: The block to run to set the environment.

 ## Input/output types: